FBartos/RoBMA/README.md

 ### News

+The 3.0 version brings several **experimental** features to the package:

+- meta-regression models via the `RoBMA.reg()` function
+- marginal summaries and plots of the regression models via the `marginal_summary()` and `marginal_plot()` function

-The 2.0 version brings several updates to the package:
+The 2.0 version brought several updates to the package:

 - naming of the arguments specifying prior distributions for the different parameters/components of the models changed (`priors_mu` -\> `priors_effect`, `priors_tau` -\> `priors_heterogeneity`, and
   `priors_omega` -\> `priors_bias`),
 - prior distributions for specifying weight functions now use a dedicated function
   (`prior(distribution = "two.sided", parameters = ...)` -\>
   `prior_weightfunction(distribution = "two.sided", parameters = ...)`),
 - new dedicated function for specifying no publication bias adjustment component / no heterogeneity component (`prior_none()`),
 - new dedicated functions for specifying models with the PET and PEESE publication bias adjustments (`prior_PET(distribution = "Cauchy", parameters = ...)` and `prior_PEESE(distribution = "Cauchy", parameters = ...)`),
 - new default prior distribution specification for the publication bias adjustment part of the models (corresponding to the RoBMA-PSMA model from Bartoš, Maier, et al. (2022b)),
 - new `model_type` argument allowing to specify different “pre-canned” models (`"PSMA"` = RoBMA-PSMA, `"PP"` = RoBMA-PP, `"2w"` =
   corresponding to Maier et al. (2022)),
 - `combine_data` function allows combination of different effect sizes / variability measures into a common effect size measure (also used from within the `RoBMA` function)
 - better and improved automatic fitting procedure now enabled by default (can be turned of with `autofit = FALSE`)
 - prior distributions can be specified on the different scale than the supplied effect sizes (the package fits the model on Fisher’s z scale and back transforms the results back to the scale that was used for prior distributions specification, Cohen’s d by default, but both of them can be overwritten with the `prior_scale` and `transformation` arguments),
 - new prior distributions, e.g., beta or fixed weight functions,
 - and plenty of small changes to the arguments, output, and etc…

 ## Installation